“If there is a book you really want to read, but it hasn’t been written yet, then you must write it.”Toni Morrison

 Stages of book publishing

-While different publishers tend to follow different processes, the basic stages of publishing remain mostly the same everywhere.
+Different types of publishers tend to follow different processes.
+However, the basic stages of publishing remain mostly the same everywhere.
 Of course, publishers need to alter the various stages of publishing based on the type of your book and requirements.

 Hence, the stages keep changing based on what your book is about and what it requires.
 However, the standard process for book publishing includes the following stages.